bjornregnell/the-future-software-engineer/README.md

 ### The Future Software Engineer

 A well-educated, AI-boosted software engineer of the future...
-* applies AI as a dev tool when it helps rather than create garbage
+* applies AI as a dev tool only when it really helps rather than pollutes the code garbage
 * understands the limitations of generative AI and reviews all AI-generated code carefully
 * is expert on software requirements and architecture and knows how to prioritize and do tradeoffs
 * learns to master modern, high-level, powerful and safe programming languages that scales with higher complexity and prevents bug